microfoam/maximal/README.md

 Files named in this format represent gene sequences from the Drosophila vnd locus.
 Sequences correspond either to a conserved protein-coding region (exon 3) or an intronic enhancer (the neurogenic ectoderm enhancer, or NEE) from several species.
-These file names and sequences should never be modified because they are used for historical comparisons of different developmenal versions of maximal.
+These file names and sequences should never be modified because they are used for historical comparisons of different developmenal versions of lineup.

 UPDATE #1: These files now live either in 'waves/seals' (protein-coding sequences) or 'waves/sharks' (non-protein-coding enhancer sequences).

 _______________________________________________
 FILE: waves/foam_and_chowder.log

-If this file is present it has record of existing "tricksy" strings with problematic cinching as identified by the associated version of maximal.
+If this file is present it has record of existing "tricksy" strings with problematic cinching as identified by the associated version of lineup.
 Typically, this file is committed after a -XX Fischer-Yates run and is named with additional version and run information.
 _______________________________________________

-*Last updated*: 12/06/2020
+*Last updated*: 04/14/2024